vakila/automerge.github.io/docs/cookbook/real-time.md

 ```

 Note that `Automerge.getChanges(oldDoc, newDoc)` takes two documents as arguments: an old state and
 a new state.
 It then returns a list of all the changes that were made in `newDoc` since `oldDoc`.
+If you only need the last change you just made, you can call `Automerge.getLastLocalChange(newDoc)`, which is faster.

 The counterpart, `Automerge.applyChanges(oldDoc, changes)` applies the list of `changes` to the
 given document, and returns a new document with those changes applied.
 Automerge guarantees that